Department of Mathematics and Statistics

 I am a fifth year PhD student in the Statistics program at

 Boston University.
 Before joining BU in the fall of 2010, I earned a Bachelor of Science degree in mathematics and a minor in Japanese from Drexel University.
-Since then, I have also earned a Master of Science degree in mathematics from Boston University.
+Since then, I have also earned a Master of Arts degree in mathematics from Boston University.

 I have been an Instructor for the following courses: